the-teachingRSE-project/competencies/competencies.md

 the practices and contractual regulations of the RSE's institution is also required.

-The RSE also needs to understand metadata for research and research software.
+The RSE also needs to understand metadata for research data and research software.
 There are ongoing efforts on metadata for research software such as CodeMeta [@jones_codemeta_2017] and the \ac{NFDI} working group [@castro_research_sw_metadata_2023] on the subject.
 These are complemented by